Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Theory

 where the positive parameter $\Gamma_j$ denotes the inverse memory time, or the spectral half-width of the $j$th mode.
 In the Markovian limit, $\Gamma_j \rightarrow \infty$, the kernel approaches a delta function, indicating negligible memory effects.

-Extensions of HOPS to nonstationary BCFs have recently been explored \cite{Link2022}.
-In this article, we extend HOPS to a broad class of time-dependent baths with BCFs that depend on both time arguments, $\alpha(t,s) \neq \alpha(t-s)$.
-Specifically, we generalize the exponential ansatz to
+Extension of HOPS to nonstationary BCFs has recently been explored in Ref. \cite{Link2022}, which considered a specific BCF for a squeezed reservoir.
+In this article, we consider a more general class of nonstationary BCFs, $\alpha(t,s) \neq \alpha(t-s)$, of the form

-The functions $f_j(t)$ and $g_j(s)$ introduce explicit time dependence, thereby breaking time-translation invariance and enabling the treatment of such baths.
+The functions $f_j(t)$ and $g_j(s)$ introduce explicit time dependence.
+They cannot be chosen independently; there is an implicit relation between them due to the Hermiticity and positive semidefiniteness of the BCF.

-In the following paragraphs, we present the resulting equations for HOPS.
-Detailed derivations are provided in Appendix~\ref{sec: Appendix A}.
+In Appendix~\ref{sec: Appendix A}, we provide our derivation of the hierarchy of pure states, adapted for the BCF in Eq.~\eqref{eq: BCF ansatz}.
+We use the pseudo-Fock basis \cite{Gao2022} to obtain a compact form of the equations of motion, and present only the final equations below.

 The system's reduced density matrix $\hat{\rho}_S(t)$ is obtained as a statistical average over stochastic pure states $|\psi(t)\rangle$:

 The statistical properties of the initial state $|\psi(0)\rangle$ are chosen such that the average reproduces $\hat{\rho}_S{(0)}$.
 System observables are computed analogously: